-VO-DML has an XML schema representation that defines the structure of XML documents containing valid data models The schema is complemented by a Schematron file that defines rules on the documents that are hard if not impossible to define in XML schema; examples are constraints on valid data types for particular roles and are rules constraining links to external models.
-The schema files are located in vo-dml.xsd and vo-dml.sch.xml and example models can be found in https://volute.googlecode.com/svn/trunk/projects/dm/vo-dml/models.
+VO-DML has an XML schema representation that defines the structure of XML documents containing valid data models.
+The schema is complemented by a Schematron file that defines rules on the documents that are hard if not impossible to define in XML schema; examples are constraints on valid data types for particular roles and are rules constraining links to external models.
+The schema files are located in vo-dml.sch.xml and vo-dml.sch.xml and vo-dml/models.